4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_10_Picture_19.jpeg)

+**Figure Description:**
+I'll do my best to extract the data from the image and format it as Question-Answer pairs.

+**Figure Context:**
+The image appears to be a table or chart with various data points.
+The context is not provided, so I'll focus on extracting data from the table.

+**Figure Data (Q&A):**

+Q: What is the size of the LLaM 65B model?

+Q: How many  …  (no data)
+A: (no data)

+Q: What is the  …  (no data)
+A: (no data)

+Q: What is the  …  (no data)
+A: (no … )

+Q: What is the  …  (no … )

+Q: What is the  …  (… )

+Q: What …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …

+Note: The image does not contain any data or labels, so there is no table to transcribe.
+The above table is empty to reflect the lack of data in the image.

 <span id="page-11-0"></span>

 In 2023, our net sales grew 12% and more than two-thirds of Amazon packages were delivered via Amazon's own logistics network.
 We decreased emissions per package through operational efficiencies, such as improving truck fill rates (the percentage of truck volume that is utilized), shipping products in their own packaging without additional Amazon packaging, and using artificial intelligence (AI) to optimize packaging types.
 For example, Amazon data scientists trained an AI model to understand a variety of product attributes, including an item's shape and durability, and to analyze customer feedback on how different packaging options have performed.
 The model is constantly learning and has helped reduce our use of packaging material since it launched in 2019.